v-rajagt/IntuneDocs/intune/configuration/ios-device-features-settings.md

 - **List of pages**: **Add** a page, and enter the following properties:

   - **Page name**: Enter a name for the page.
-This name is used for your reference in the Azure portal, and *isn't* shown on the iOS device.
+This name is used for your reference in the Microsoft Endpoint Manager admin center, and *isn't* shown on the iOS device.

   You can add up to **60** items (apps and folder combined) on a device.